Congress top brass meets Karnataka leaders to hammer strategy for 2024 LS Polls | Politics

 - India

-Top Congress leadership on Wednesday discussed the party's strategy for the next Lok Sabha elections with senior party leaders from Karnataka and called for unity in the party cadre for a repeat of its electoral success.
+The Congress top brass on Wednesday discussed the party's strategy for the next Lok Sabha elections with senior leaders from Karnataka, as it called for unity in the cadre for a repeat of its electoral success.

-Congress president Mallikarjun Kharge and former party chief Rahul Gandhi were part of the discussions, where Karnataka Chief Minister Siddaramaiah and deputy chief minister D K Shivakumar, besides AICC general secretary in-charge for Karnataka Randeep Surjewala, were present.
+Congress president Mallikarjun Kharge and former party chief Rahul Gandhi were part of the discussions, with Karnataka Chief Minister Siddaramaiah, deputy chief minister D K Shivakumar, and AICC general secretary in-charge for Karnataka Randeep Surjewala, among those present.

-Kharge and Gandhi urged the party leaders to help repeat the party performance in the upcoming general elections and called for unity across its rank and file.
+Kharge and Gandhi urged the state leaders to help party repeat its performance in the upcoming general elections and called for unity across its rank and file.

 Sources said Rahul Gandhi also told the leaders and ministers there should be no corruption in the Congress government in the state.